After you have chosen some service you are welcome to book an appointment

 You will receive a receipt after the procedure, which you could claim for your insurance company

 - MB Blue Cross (provider# 33657)

 Coughlin & Associates

 Industrial Alliance (IA)

-You can cancel your appointment by phone, text, e-mail 48 hours prior to your treatment.
+You can cancel your appointment by text, e-mail 48 hours prior to your treatment.
 Failing this 48-hour-cancellation notice may result in a full treatment fee.
 Missed appointments without notice will be charged the full treatment price.
 This fee is to be paid prior to your next scheduled appointment.
 Consideration will be given upon circumstances.